gnos28/gnos/README.md

 - **clearCache**
 `sheetAPI.clearCache() => void`
-clear all of the above operation cache
+clear all of the above operations cache

 #### WRITE operations :